+- starter batteries

+- used lubricating oils

+- mixtures of water and anti-freeze

+- filters

-- filters - auxiliary cleaning material (e.g. dirty or fuel-sodden rags) Severe penalties are envisaged for transgressors, in accordance with
+- auxiliary cleaning material (e.g. dirty or fuel-sodden rags) Severe penalties are envisaged for transgressors, in accordance with the laws in force in every country.

 WHAT TO DO IN AN EMERGENCY